bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 64°
-- Windy
+- Cloudy
-- 83% humidity
+- 82% humidity
-- 24 mph wind
+- 20 mph wind
-- 84% cloud cover
+- 83% cloud cover
 - 38 AQI 🟩
 - 0.38 inches of rain in the past 24 hours
 - 0.39 inches of rain expected in the next 48 hours